-To help you understand your treatments, Dr. Andrew Smith and Dr. Bradley Smith have provided this page of answers to common orthodontic questions.
+To help you understand your treatments, Dr. Andrew Smith and Dr. Jason Wareham have provided this page of answers to common orthodontic questions.
 If you have further questions, and to schedule an appointment with our dentists, please feel free to contact Wasatch Gentle Dental at 801-262-6661.

 What is orthodontics?

 Orthodontics is one of the nine fields of recognized dental specialties.
 It focuses on diagnosing and treating misalignments and irregularities in the teeth, bite, and jaws.
 There are many orthodontic treatments available, including fixed orthodontic braces, removeable appliances, and Invisalign® clear aligners.

 Orthodontists are dental specialists who have completed 3 additional years of training following the completion of dental school to learn about preventing, diagnosing, and treating facial and dental irregularities.

 Orthodontic treatment is available to patients of all ages.
 Orthodontic treatment is easier to complete when provided for children and teenagers, as the jawbones have not hardened and as a result are easier to move into their proper positions.
 It is recommended that children receive an initial orthodontic evaluation when they are around 7 years old.
 Many adults also seek orthodontic treatment to correct irregularities in their jaw and achieve a healthier smile.
 In fact, as many as one-third of all orthodontic patients are now adults!